 For example, you can take part in activities like Zumba, boccia, walking rugby, or more traditional sports like football, cycling and tennis.

 What resources are available?

-We have created these resources to help you on your adventure:
+We have the following resources to help you on your adventure:

 - Journey pack containing the information for the challenge.